cpcundill/aws-refarch-drupal/README.md

 It is modified from that fork to:

-* use PHP 7.3 instead of PHP 7.0
+* use PHP 7.4 instead of PHP 7.0
+* use the latest Amazon Linux 2 AMIs
+* use modern instance types
+* support cheaper RDS options for testing
 * install Drupal with `composer`
 * install the dependencies needed by [LocalGovDrupal](https://localgovdrupal.org/)
 * install [LocalGovDrupal](https://localgovdrupal.org/) itself via `drush`